Running a crèche

 Running an ongoing crèche or playgroup

-If you are a community group planning to set up a regular crèche or childcare facility, contact the Brighton & Hove City Council Early Years and Childcare team for help and information.
+If you are a community group planning to set up a regular crèche or childcare facility, contact the Brighton & Hove City Council Early Years and Childcare team (or your local authority, if you are in another area), for help and information.